xiaoran007/pyhw/README.md

 note: If you believe this is a mistake, please contact your Python installation or OS distribution provider.
 You can override this, at the risk of breaking your Python installation or OS, by passing --break-system-packages.
 hint: See PEP 668 for the detailed specification.
 ```
 This is due to the fact that system python is not supposed to be managed by pip.
-You can use a virtual environment (venv) or force remove this restriction (not recommended).
+You can simply use **pipx** to install **pyhw**.
+Or you can use a virtual environment (venv) or force remove this restriction (not recommended).

 ## Supported (Tested) OS
 * macOS arm64, x86_64